waynodiablo/Oystercard/fizzbuzz/fizzbuzz.md

 ## Finishing Fizzbuzz
 Continue with the RED - GREEN - REFACTOR (commit) process until you have completely specified and coded Fizzbuzz.

-Use `irb` to run further tests.
+Use `irb` to run further manual tests.
 Are there any edge cases that you have missed?
 If so, write a test to cover each edge case.
 Why is this so important?

 Try running Fizzbuzz for all numbers from 1 to 100 in `irb`.
 Discuss with your pair partner different ways to do this.
 Can you use Ruby to do this in one line of code (N.B. it must be elegant and readable)?